woofpool/cardano-private-testnet-setup/README.md

 # a killed devnet1 blockchain can be revived with
 podman start devnet1

-# create as many devnetX container, tweak, adjust to taste and prosper
+# create as many devnetX containers as you need, tweak, adjust to taste and prosper
 ```

 ---